Imaginaries, products and the adele ring: Imaginaries of atomless Boolean-valued models

 Turning now to the statement of \thmref{2}, let $E$ be a 0-definable equivalence relation on a 0-definable set $D$.
-By quantifier-elimination for $T_{atomless}$ \thmref{FV}, we may assume $E$ is defined by a quantifier-free formula.
-Then $E$ continues to define an equivalence relation on any substructure of a model of $T_{atomless}$.
+By quantifier-elimination for $T_{atomless}^{boole}$ (\thmref{FV} combined with quantifier elimination for the Boolean sort $B$ given in Lemma \ref{mixed-basic-BA}(1)), we may assume $E$ is defined by a quantifier-free formula.
+Then $E$ continues to define an equivalence relation on any model of the universal theory of $M$, in particular on $N$ by Claim 3.